-- Rapid Response Mode (RRM), for observations to be triggered via the automated Rapid Response Mode system within 4 hours after an event; - Hard ToO runs, for manually triggered observations that must be carried out as soon as possible or at most within 48 hours of receipt of the trigger by the Observatory, or that involve a strict time constraint (i.e., that must be executed during a specific night); - Soft ToO runs, for manually triggered observations, for which the Observatory can receive notification more than 48 hours before execution, and which can be scheduled for execution with a flexibility of at least ± 1 day.
+- Rapid Response Mode (RRM), for observations to be triggered via the automated Rapid Response Mode system within 4 hours after an event; - Hard ToO runs, for manually triggered observations that must be carried out as soon as possible or at most within 48 hours of receipt of the trigger by the Observatory, or that involve a strict time constraint (i.e., that must be executed during a specific night); - Soft ToO runs, for manually triggered observations, for which the Observatory can receive notification more than 48 hours before execution, and which can be scheduled for execution with a flexibility of at least ±1 day.

-For all ToO runs, generic Observation Blocks (OBs) must be submitted by the PI at Phase 2 using p2.
+For all ToO runs, generic Observation Blocks (OBs) must be submitted by the PI at Phase 2.
 Sect.
 4.4.1 further describes RRM runs.
 OBs for Hard and Soft ToO runs will be scheduled for execution following the acceptance by ESO of an activation trigger.
-However, before triggering the ToO, the PI of the programme (or one of his/her delegates) must use p2 to directly update the OB with the relevant coordinates and exposure times, as well as insert configuration files if necessary, and attach a finding chart.
-The service observer will then execute the specified OB.
-If real time assessment of the observations can be beneficial for their scientific output, the Paranal Observatory Eavesdropping Mode can be requested at the time of the trigger; it will then be activated by the service observer at the start of the execution of the OB.
+This activation trigger must in particular contain the missing information, such as target coordinates, observing time, etc. that the observatory staff need to insert for a successful execution.

-Users submitting a ToO programme will need to indicate the number of targets per run and the requested number of triggers per target using the appropriate macros in the IAT_EX template.
+Users submitting a ToO programme will need to indicate the number of targets per run and the requested number of triggers per target using the appropriate macros in the LATEX template.
 A trigger is defined as the request for execution of one Observation Block with a given instrument at a given epoch.
 Similar observations to be executed with the same instrument at different epochs count as different triggers, as do observations with different instruments at the same epoch.